robert/robert.github.com/_posts/2020-06-27-pfab17-precomputation-sounds-like-cheating-but-isnt.md

 "In fact," you might continue, "if we use this approach then the price of our lunch actually *increases*.
 If we use the on-the-fly method method for an 80x80 image then we have to calculate the closest ANSI color to a pixel color `80 * 80 = 6,400` times.
 But if we calculate in advance the closest ANSI color to every possible pixel color then we have to do `256 * 256 * 256 =~ 16,000,000` calculations, almost all of which will be wasted.
 This is like saying that producing Lord of the Rings was easy because all the publisher had to do was press print and a best-selling book came out."
 If you were paying me for any of my blog posts, which you aren't, you might ostentatiously demand a refund.

 However, you'd be missing some important subtleties.
 What we think of as a program's "speed" depends on the context.
-Programs are written to be used, and so arguably the most important definitions of "speed" is the time that a program takes to respond to a user's request.
+Programs are written to be used, and so arguably the most important definition of "speed" is the time that a program takes to respond to a user's request.
 For our program, this is the time between a user asking for a colorful ASCII art image and our program printing this image to the terminal.

 Precomputing all the answers may require more total work to be performed.
 However, we can do all of the precomputation in advance of the program being run.
 We can store the results in a file or a database, and load them when our program runs.
 This means that the user doesn't have to sit and wait while we run all the calculations.
 They can benefit from our work without having to sit through it.
 There's no free lunch, but like any good investment bank we can use some sleight of hand to palm the costs off onto someone else.